 In the make money online world, shiny object syndrome happens too often.
 In my case, before I finally realized I was letting it control my rationale and actions, I was buying up programs that would promise to make me quick money with basically no effort if I just spent $50 or a $100 or more.

-And in hindsight, I got off lucky because today’s products often go beyond these prices.
+And in hindsight, I got off lucky because today’s products often go beyond these prices as many are high ticket and those are GREAT at hitting you with the SOS sales pitches.
 SOS leads people to buy make money online products that make them spend $10,000’s sometimes.

 And let me tell you, the marketers/sales people who know how to sell well know EXACTLY how to exploit people’s weakness and bring out that SOS syndrome in the people they are trying to sell to, and let it take control of them.